awesomaticza/gitflow/README.md

 ```
 GitFlow Automation Architecture

-- **`gitflow`** (this repository) provides the **developer-side automation** — the `Makefile` and scripts that handle branch creation, version bumping, and PR creation from a developer's machine.
+- [gitflow](https://awesomaticza.github.io/gitflow/) (this repository) provides the **developer-side automation** — the `Makefile` and scripts that handle releases, hot fixes, branch creation, version bumping, and PR creation from a developer's machine.
-- **`github-workflows`** provides the **server-side CI/CD automation** — reusable GitHub Actions workflows (`build.yml`, `release.yml`) that consumer projects reference via `workflow_call`.
-See [github-workflows →](https://github.com/awesomaticza/github-workflows)
+- [github-workflows](https://awesomaticza.github.io/github-workflows/) provides the **server-side CI/CD automation** — reusable GitHub Actions workflows (`build.yml`, `release.yml`) that consumer projects reference via `workflow_call`.
+See [github-workflows](https://github.com/awesomaticza/github-workflows)

-Consumer projects wire in both: `gitflow` as a git submodule in `.gitflow/`, and `github-workflows` referenced directly from their own `.github/workflows/*.yml` files.
+Consumer projects wire in both: `gitflow` as a git submodule in `.gitflow/`, and `github-workflows` referenced directly from their own files in the `.github/workflows` folder.
 Together the two repos cover the full lifecycle — the developer triggers a release or hotfix locally, and GitHub Actions takes over once the PR lands on `master`, publishing artifacts, tagging the release, and back-merging to `develop` automatically.

 ## How the Scripts Work